evadegano/constrictor/README.md

 # Constrictor
-A basic typed programming language that builds on Python 3.
+A lexer, parser and interpreter for a basic typed programming language that builds on Python 3.

 ## Table of contents
 * [Scope](#scope)